sschoener/sschoener.github.io/_posts/2025-01-18-burst-zero-init.md

 <p align="middle">
   <img src="/img/2025-01-18-burst-zero-init/step-2.png" alt="" />
 </p>

+The `vxorps xmm0, xmm0, xmm0` zeroes out `xmm0` and its upper bits (`= ymm0`, this is on a very common piece of consumer hardware with AVX support that I shall not further specify).

 If you look at the IL in say `dotPeek`, you will find this near the top of the function:
 ```